Professor Deborah Chambers

 COM 8163 News and Journalism: Critical Studies

-Deborah also teaches on the following PhD Research Training module:
+I also teach on the following PhD Research Training module:

 HSS8004 Qualitative Methods and Critical Analysis in the Arts, Humanities and Social Sciences.

-Deborah also provides supervision for several MA and BA (Hons) dissertation students.
+I also provide supervision for several MA and BA (Hons) dissertation students.

 - Chambers D. Changing Media, Homes and Households: Cultures, Technologies and Meanings.
 London, UK: Routledge, 2016.